100% SATISFACTION GUARANTEE

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Culp has appeared Culp, Colp, Cup, Cope and others.

-First found in Aberdeenshire, where they held a family seat from early times.
+First found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from early times.

 This web page shows only a small excerpt of our Culp research.
 Another 227 words(16 lines of text) covering the year 1408 is included under the topic Early Culp History in all our PDF Extended History products.